 Rapid Temperature Changes

 While not a maintenance issue, another environmental concern that can cause problems for acoustic guitars is rapid temperature changes.
-This mostly concerns going from a particularly cold environment to a warm environment.
-If you left your guitar in the car overnight for example and happen to live in Canada, it’s best to let the guitar acclimatize for 2-3 hours before opening the case.
+This mostly involves going from a cold environment to a warm environment.
+For example, If you left your guitar in the car overnight and happen to live in Canada, it’s best to let the guitar acclimatize for 2-3 hours before opening the case.
 While less likely to cause structural problems, in some cases, rapid fluctuations in temperature may damage the finish of the guitar.

 Acoustic Guitar Cleaning and Conditioning